Amit Goyal: Career

 Goyal was recruited to SUNY-Buffalo following an international search as founding director of the RENEW Institute and as SUNY Empire Innovation Professor in January 2015.
 Previously, Goyal was at the Oak Ridge National Laboratory from 1991 to December 2014.
 He works with the development of clean energy technologies, and in the field of electronic devices such as superconductors and photovoltaics.
 His research has contributed to the development of single crystal like behaviour in long lengths of superconducting materials, and of wires that allow high-temperature superconductors to allow very high performance to be obtained in a cost-effective manner.
 He has also made significant contributions to the fields of texture and grain boundary network control and to other electronic materials such as photovoltaics.
 His scientific interests have now expanded to also include plastics recycling and innovation.

 In 2018, he was elected Member of the National Academy of Engineering, USA for “For materials science advances and contributions enabling commercialization of high-temperature superconducting materials.”

-In 2014, he was elected Member of the National Academy of Inventors, USA for “having demonstrated a highly prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.”
+In 2014, he was elected Member of the National Academy of Inventors, USA for “having demonstrated a spirit of innovation in creating or facilitating outstanding inventions that have made an impact on quality of life, economic development, and the welfare of society.”

 In 2011, Goyal received the inaugural E. O. Lawrence Award for Energy Science and Innovation.
 The E. O. Lawrence Award is given by the United States Energy Secretary on behalf of the President of the United States, for meritorious contributions to the development, use or control of atomic energy, and is officially awarded by the United States Secretary of Energy.
 It consists of a certificate, a gold medal and a cash prize of $20,000.
 The award was officially awarded in a ceremony on May 21, 2012.
 Goyal's award cites his "pioneering research and transformative contributions to the field of applied high temperature superconductivity, including fundamental materials science advances and technical innovations enabling large-scale applications of these novel materials".
 Goyal was invited by the Energy Secretary to give a special lecture associated with this award at USDOE.
 The lecture was live streamed and has been archived on Science Cinema and on YouTube.